high-me/highme-no/README.md

 <img src="/images/highme-banner.png">

-Simple landing page for my in-game life.<br>
+Simple landing page with all my links.<br>
 <a href="https://highme.no">highme.no</a>